Are you looking to start a art business?

 How To Price Your Art

-One of the most challenging and critical pieces to starting your art business is determining how much to charge for your art.
+One of the most challenging aspects to starting an art business is determining how much to charge for your art.

 When businesses under-price their product, this can be extremely detrimental to their bottom line and reputation.